1991 was an epic year, as two legends were born that year – the Internet and me as we know it today.

 Have you ever counted the number of apps you have installed on your devices?
 We use an app to access Facebook, another one to order food online, a special one to monitor our heart rate, and so on.

-Just like any of these applications, a VPN app is a special software developed to help you automatically enable a VPN connection.
+Just like any of these applications, VPN software is a special software developed to help you automatically enable VPN tunneling.

-Usually, such applications are featuring a list of servers, a list of special protocols, and a huge Connect button.
+Usually, such applications feature a list of servers, a list of special protocols, and a huge Connect button.
 To enable the VPN app that helps you bypass internet censorship, you will need just a click on the connect button, and the connection is established within seconds.

 Setting up a VPN connection manually.

 If you’re stubborn, you can take the hard and advanced way, as no one can stop you.
-Actually, you can start from the very beginning and set up even a VPN server all by yourself.
+Actually, you can start from the very beginning and configure even a VPN server all by yourself.

-Even if you don’t have to be a tech God to be able to set up a VPN connection manually, technical knowledge is required.
+Even if you don’t have to be a tech God to set up a VPN connection manually, technical knowledge is required.
 If you’re thirsty to find out more about this, check this article.

 Tips for guaranteed success.